-The biggest source of anxiety for many parents of young actors is that their kid will miss out on “a normal life.”
+The biggest source of anxiety for many parents of child actors is that their kid will miss out on “a normal life.”

 I’m not sure what a normal life really is, but I do understand this worry.
 When our children are born, we wish certain things for them: happiness, rich experiences, life-long friendships, memories they can treasure.
 We expect that those things come from familiar places: school, school-based activities, school friends… there’s a pattern here!